atviriduomenys/manifest/README.rst

     seimo_narys:
       properties:
         first_name:
-          type: "string"
-          source: "gov/lrs/ad"
         last_name:
-          type: "string"
-          source: "gov/lrs/ad"

 `impact` parameter is used to describe social and economical impact.
 Both future and past dates can be provided for estimated and retrospective impact.
 This parameter helps to prioritize what data needs to be opened first.
 Projects with a higher impact should be supplied with the data first.

-`source` parameter is optional, but if you know who owns the data, you can also specify the source.

-As you can see data structure here looks a bit similar to json-schema_, meaning that some fields are well defined in json-schema_ specifications.

 What is the purpose of vocabulary?